Immediately Call a Florida Drug Trafficking Attorney if Charged with Trafficking in Drugs

 Unfortunately, you do not necessarily have to be accused of selling drugs in order to be charged with drug trafficking.
 Just being caught with certain quantities of illegal drugs or prescription drugs without a prescription can result in trafficking charges.
 For example, if you are accused of possession of more than 25 pounds of marijuana, 28 grams of cocaine, or 4 grams of heroin, you can be charged with trafficking.
 However, a lawyer with the experience and qualifications of the Dale Carson Law team can often get your charges reduced, dropped or acquitted in court.
 As a former cop, Mr. Carson knows how to convince prosecutors to do this.

-Florida Drug Trafficking Attorney Dale Carson will Speak with You for Free about Your Drug Trafficking Charges
+Florida Drug Crime Attorney, Dale Carson, Will Speak with You for Free

 If you have been charged with drug trafficking involving either illegal drugs or prescription drugs without a prescription, you need to speak with a lawyer.
-Dale Carson can give you an initial consultation for free and help you determine the severity of your case and your rights.
+Dale Carson can give you an initial consultation for free.
+They can also help you determine the severity of your case and your rights.
 To schedule a complimentary consultation with a Florida drug trafficking attorney go to our Complimentary Consults page.